Derived category of coherent systems on curves and stability conditions: Tilting stability conditions

 \begin{Thm} There is a two-dimensional continuous family of stability conditions parametrized by $(b,w) \in \mathbb{R}^2$ for $w> \Phi_C(b)$ given by $(b,w) \mapsto \sigma_{b,w} \coloneqq (\cA(b), Z_{b,w})$ for the the group homomorphism

 \end{Thm}

-In this section, we prove the claim only on the restricted domain \((b,w)\in\mathbb{Q}\times\mathbb{R}_{>0}\); Lemma~\ref{lem-pre} proves they are pre-stability conditions, and Lemma \ref{lem-support} verifies the support property.
-The theorem then follows from the classification in Theorem \ref{thm-main} together with the deformation theory of Bridgeland stability conditions \cite[Theorem 1.2]{bridgeland:space-of-stability-conditions} or \cite[Theorem~1.2]{bayer:deformation}.
+In this section, we prove the claim only on the restricted domain \((b,w)\in\mathbb{Q}\times\mathbb{R}_{>0}\).
+Lemmas~\ref{lem-Z is stability function} and~\ref{lem-pre} prove that $\sigma_{b,w}$ are pre-stability conditions; that is, $Z_{b,w}$ is a stability function on $\mathcal{A}(b)$ satisfying the HN property.
+And Lemma \ref{lem-support} verifies the support property.
+The theorem then follows from the classification in Theorem \ref{thm-main} together with the deformation theory of Bridgeland stability conditions \cite[Theorem 1.2]{bridgeland:space-of-stability-conditions} or \cite[Theorem~1.2]{bayer:deformation}, which allows us to extend the result to all $b$.

-Before proceeding to the proof, we recall the notion of \(\sigma_{b,w}\)-stability.
-For any non-zero object $T \in \cA(b)$, we define the slope function